InteragencyEcologicalProgram/e-device/docs/06-Fulcrum.md

 Because Fulcrum data is stored on the Google Cloud Platform, it is replicated in real time to multiple data centers in separate geographic regions, which increases redundancy and loss prevention.
 The Fulcrum back-end is powered by PostgreSQL and PostGIS, the open source industry-standard database platform for working with spatial data.

 A Fulcrum REST API is available to programmatically link the Fulcrum database with a project database.
 The Fulcrum-Google Cloud interface also provides for a wide range of API links possible [Fulcrum API hooks](#fuhook).
-Note that this listing does not include direct links to a non-cloud-service-based database, in contrast to the MS Power Apps options which provide an established link to connect to an 'on-premises' MS database).
+Note that this listing does not include direct links to a non-cloud-service-based database, in contrast to the MS Power Apps options which provide an established link to connect to an 'on-premises' MS database.
 The Fulcrum 'web hooks' are written in the internal JSON format and creating a customized link requires some coding: https://www.fulcrumapp.com/blog/syncing-fulcrum-with-your-own-database/.
 Significant Fulcrum documentation is available to support customizing links to project databases : https://docs.fulcrumapp.com/reference/records-update

 <div class="figure">